gastonlucca/Gaston-Portfolio/README.md

 ![image](https://github.com/user-attachments/assets/bb41ca88-7db3-4043-b097-958f6e34d11f)

-Benefits the model  model :
+Benefits of the  model :
-Gives detailed matrix after one iteration of SS calculation
+Gives a detailed matrix after one iteration of SS calculation

-Using LLM we save the Context impact.
+Using LLM, we save the Context impact.

-Flexible Threshold defined by user
+Flexible Threshold defined by the user

 Give the pool of similar FAQs biased SS and on FAQ related.

-Extract the FAQ if they are connected and allow fast access to online check
+Extract the FAQ if they are connected and allow fast access to the online check

 Risk Avoided:
-Word-to-Word comparison lose the Context.
+Word-to-word comparison loses the Context.

-All Experts to use it as interface to make a final validation.
+All Experts to use it as an interface to make a final validation.

 Scale up & Next steps
 ![image](https://github.com/user-attachments/assets/41061bb2-ff5e-40f3-9ba6-428e99abaa88)